unglud/ubersicht-zendesk/README.md

 # Zendesk tickets widget for Übersicht

-*Display Zendesk new, open and pending tickets on your desktop*
+*Display Zendesk new, open and pending tickets on your desktop.
+You can interact with tickets titles - it's linked to ticket itself on Zendesk site.*

 Prerequisites
 -------------